NotePlan/plugins/jgclark.DailyJournal/README.md

 ## History

-### v0.6.2, 12.6.2021
+### v0.6.5, 6.7.2021
-- now `/dayReview` also uses the `Templates/_configuration` file (described above) to get settings for this command.
+- on first use it now offers to populate default configuration (as shown above) into the _configuration file
+- more informative pop ups as it works

-### v0.6.0, 11.6.2021
+### v0.6.4, 29.6.2021
-- internal change: restructure code to use parts of the related 'Templates' plugin
+- internal code changes only, responding to other plugins' changes

+### v0.6.2, 12.6.2021 -- includes **BREAKING CHANGES**
-- now `/dayStart` use the Templates plugin function to apply the `Daily Note Template` template.
-To include a weather forecast, now include the `{{weather()}}` tag in that template, and configure the OpenWeather calls as described in the `Templates/_configuration` file (described above).
+- now `/dayStart` calls the Templates plugin to apply the `Daily Note Template` template.
+To include a weather forecast, now include the `{{weather()}}` tag in that template, and configure the OpenWeather calls as described in the `Templates/_configuration` file.
+- now `/dayReview` also uses the `Templates/_configuration` file to get settings for this command.

 ### v0.5.0, 27.5.2021
 - change: use Template system (from '**NoteHelpers**' plugin) to provide the `Daily Note Template`.
 This template title defaults to 'Daily Note Template', but can be configured in `pref_templateText ` (as above).